Add custom resource code #

 Modify the API response data for an entire resource #

-Use custom_code.decoder to inject code that modifies the data that will be sent in the API request.
-This is useful if the API expects the data to be in a significantly different structure than Terraform does - for example, if the API returns the entire object nested under a key, or uses a different name for a field in the response than in the request.
-The decoder will run before any custom_flatten code.
+to inject code that modifies the data recieved from an API response.
+This is useful if the API returns data in a significantly different structure than what Terraform expects - for example, if the API returns the entire object nested under a key, or uses a different name for a field in the response than in the request.
+The decoder will run before any custom_flatten

 The decoder code will be wrapped in a function like: